 - The National Institute of Health’s (NIH) guidelines for surgery to treat severe obesity are to have either a BMI greater than 40, OR a BMI greater than 35, with weight-related health problems (diabetes, high blood pressure or cholesterol, arthritis, etc.).

 - You’ve tried and been unsuccessful with organized weight loss programs, or working with your provider or dietitian.

 - Most insurance companies require you to work with a bariatric team for six months prior to approving your surgery, so if you’re interested, or even think you might be, it’s best to get started right away.
 (Most insurance companies consider any work you’ve done in preparation for the surgery, current for 12 months.)

 The sleeve gastrectomy is minimally-invasive, and of all the surgical procedures, it has the lowest rate of complication.
 By removing a portion of the stomach, thus reducing the size, you will feel fuller, while eating less food.
 Part of the stomach portion that is removed is responsible for hunger producing hormones, which means you won’t be as hungry between meals due to the decreased hormones.
 This procedure does not cause malabsorption because it provides steady weight loss with the least amount of dietary restriction.

 While there are several bariatric surgery options, the surgeons at Lakewood only perform the sleeve gastrectomy.
 Other popular options include the gastric bypass and the LapBand®.

-If you are interested in pursuing bariatric surgery or just learning more, we invite you to attend one of our informational seminars.
+If you are interested in pursuing bariatric surgery or just learning more, we invite you to click on the Documents link to the right to view more information about bariatric surgery and our program.
+We also encourage you to attend one of our informational seminars.
 For information on dates, times and location, please call Education at 218-894-8623.